Enalean/tuleap-documentation-en/languages/en/user-guide/survey.rst

 You have been working hard to produce this perfectly polished survey and now you want to reach the broadest possible audience.
+With
-With SYS\_PRODUCT\_NAME you can make your survey visible in a number of ways:
+|SYSPRODUCTNAME| you can make your survey visible in a number of ways:

-**Through the Survey Manager itself**: as soon as a survey is created it is visible in your Survey Manager Welcome screen (see ?).
-So any SYS\_PRODUCT\_NAME user visiting your Project Dashboard will see that surveys are available in the "Public Area" (survey count not null) and by clicking on "Surveys" she will be able to take whatever survey is available.
+**Through the Survey Manager itself**: as soon as a survey is created it is visible in your Survey Manager Welcome screen (see `Survey Manager Welcome screen`_).
+So any
+|SYSPRODUCTNAME| user visiting your Project Dashboard will see that
+surveys are available in the "Public Area" (survey count not null) and by clicking on "Surveys" she will be able to take whatever survey is available.